isaaksmart1/sportsdrop/README.md

 /folder/location/sportsdrop_server

-This solution assumes you have CouchDB Database installed and configured to the desired ports (default: 5984) and NodeJS.
+This solution assumes you have CouchDB Database installed and configured to the desired ports (default: 5984) and NodeJS-Express.

 *Note: If you wish to run multiple instances of this script (i.e. multiple servers), you can setup a load balancing proxy to cycle requests.
 I recommend using HAProxy.*